astronomer/docs/software/custom-image-registry.md

   :::info

   To use different registries for each Deployment, do not set `astronomer.houston.config.deployments.registry.protectedCustomRegistry.updateRegistry.host`.
-Also, When specifying the host, ensure to include both the registry and the repository in the format `<registry>/xxx/xxx`, where xxx/xxx represents the repository name and optionally a subdirectory within that repository.
+When you specify the host, include both the registry and the repository in the format `<registry>/<repo-name>/<subdirectory>`, where `<repo-name>/<subdirectory>` represents a repository name and optionally a subdirectory within that repository.

   :::